 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 550D does not offer wifi capability.
+In contrast, the 550D does not provide wifi capability.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the 550D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 550D was succeeded by the Canon 600D.
+Both the 550D and the A6500 have been discontinued, but can regularly be found used on eBay.
+The 550D was replaced by the Canon 600D, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 550D better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.